Gilbert 1968 Indy car-by-car histories

 'the #28 car'

 The #28 Gilbert was the first Gilbert to appear in 1968 and was raced by George Follmer in the early races of that season as George R. Bryant's #28 entry.
 Follmer took over the sister #41 car at the Indy 500 and the #28 was run in practice by Rick Muther but crashed.
 After Bryant died in June 1968, the #28 reappeared at the end of 1968 when it was raced by Bill Simpson (Los Angeles, CA) at Riverside in December as his #28 Simpson Safety Equipment entry.
 Retained by Simpson for the 1969 season when it was fitted with a Chevrolet engine and used in both USAC and SCCA Formula A races.
 Raced regularly by Simpson again in 1970 as the #28 Carborundum-Kynol car in Indy races and last seen at Milwaukee in August.
-Sold to Charles W. Elliott and believed to have been used by him as a F5000 car in SCCA Regional events in the 1970s.
-Advertised by Elliott (Manhattan Beach, CA) as a "Gilbert-Brabham" in December 1974.
+Sold in mid-1970 to Chuck Elliot (Playa del Rey, CA) who prepared it for Bruce Eglinton to drive at the Riverside USAC race.
+The car did not appear, but Elliott later used it in local SCCA Regional Formula A races.
+Advertised by Charles W. Elliott (Manhattan Beach, CA) as a "Gilbert-Brabham" in December 1974.
 Sold to Art Evans in 1985 and raced in vintage events from 1985 to 1987 by drivers including Jack Brabham and Rodger Ward.
 Evans started a restoration in 2001 but that stalled until the car was bought by Tim Kuchel (Adelaide, Australia) in 2005.
 It was then restored by Greg Mobbs in Adelaide.
 Sold in September 2016 to Steve Francis (New Milford, CT) and shipped to the US.
+On display Historic Indycar Exhibition in 2019.

-Driven by: George Follmer, Masten Gregory, Rick Muther and Bill Simpson.
+Driven by: George Follmer, Masten Gregory, Rick Muther, Bill Simpson and Chuck Elliott.
 First race: Hanford Motor Speedway (R1), 17 Mar 1968.
-Total of 21 recorded races.
+Total of 22 recorded races.

 'the #41 car'